Preeverse/cybersecurity-projects/Projects/SIEM/Splunk/splunk-log-analysis/README.md

 ## Next Steps
 - Investigate the account for unauthorized access and reset credentials if necessary.
 - Ensure **account lockout policy** is configured and enforced.
-- Enable alerts in Splunk for suspicious patterns of repeated failed logons followed by success.
 - Review associated systems for signs of lateral movement or further compromise.
 - Consider implementing **multi-factor authentication (MFA)** for high-risk accounts.